Feature Articles: Exercise

 Walking your way to fitness

-Linda Rellergert, Nutrition & Health Education Specialist, St. Charles County, University of Missouri Extension
+Linda Rellergert, former Nutrition & Health Education Specialist, St. Charles County, University of Missouri Extension

 Walking is one of the most important and popular forms of endurance exercise.
 For most people, walking is a safe, easy and no-cost way to be fit.